FrontendBeers/storybook-talk/README.md

 Storybook, the playground you need for your UI components! 🎨

+## Online demo

+To see it live, go to https://reactbeerlille.github.io/storybook-talk/ 🎉

 ## Presentation

-Run `npm run storybook` to launch the presentation in Storybook and go to http://localhost:6006 🎉
+Run `npm run storybook` to launch the presentation in Storybook and go to http://localhost:6006 😎

 ## Speaker